-So I’m revising my story for my Writers of the Future contest mission.
-My process is a little messy.
+So I’m revising a story, and my process is a little messy.
 But now that I understand it better, I trust it more.
 So far, the writing process looks like this…

 - Start wherever (like with a writing prompt).
 Write a bunch of shit that doesn’t make sense.
 Let the story meander anywhere it feels like.
 Let the characters act out their schizophrenic, multiple personalities until we get to know each other better and they develop some consistency.
 Finish the story even though it sucks.

 - Take the mess and figure out what the core is really about.
 Is there an arc?
 A kernel of a plot?
 Did the characters develop into anything usable (or reflect any MBTI type)?

 - Structure the mess into a semblance of a plot.
 Identify parts of the story that could fit the standard plot structure (i.e.: inciting incident, doorways one and two, midpoint, climax, etc).

 - Rewrite the entire story a scene at a time using MBTI functions to determine how exactly each character pursues their goals and responds to circumstances.
 Include details of body language, setting, sensory information.

 - Next ???
 (I’m not quite there yet.)